StandartTemplateConstruct/StandardTemplateCity/README.md

+# What

 A minimal scalable settlement for thriving life of human beings in inhabited pressurized environment with Earth-like gravity.

+# Why

+ - Colonization of the subterrarian cave systems on Mars
+ - Recolonization of Earth
+ - City for quick deployment in humanitarian disaster

+# How

 Can be build by 20 humanoids in a year using [StandardTemplateConstruct](https://github.com/StandartTemplateConstruct/StandardTemplateConstruct)